William H. Townsend

 By May 1958, the membership desired to modify the provision limiting the president to four consecutive terms, for if that restriction remained, popular Townsend would have to step down.
 Members removed the restrictions and re-elected Townsend by acclamation.
 They would continue to renew this decision every year until his death.
 The tradition of election by acclamation has continued over the years.

 At that same meeting, members chose a new secretary, who came to office amid those difficult circumstances.
 William J. Marshall of the University of Kentucky Library quickly showed that he deserved the responsibilities given him by the members and has done an excellent job in his new post.
-His work, the efforts of the newsletter editor, the support of the three vice presidents–currently Charles G. “Chuck” Williamson Jr., Edward “Mac” Coffman, and Herbert D. Sledd–all do so much to make a meeting successful.
+His work, the efforts of the newsletter editor, the support of the three vice presidents– currently Charles G. “Chuck” Williamson Jr., Edward “Mac” Coffman, and Herbert D. Sledd–all did so much to make meetings successful.

 Leading all those efforts have been a series of strong presidents, starting with Bill Townsend and then Holman Hamilton.
 Dr. Hamilton’s eleven-year term as president had been highly successful, as the Civil War Times Illustrated article revealed.
 In 1975 the committee nominated as his successor, auctioneer and realtor E.I.
 “Buddy” Thompson.
 Only five years later, on 7 June 1980, just months after his presidency of the Southern Historical Association, Holman Hamilton died.
 Round Tablers knew what the memorial service speaker meant when he concluded that “We all shall carry something of Holman Hamilton with us throughout our lives.”